Fireworks in the Lower Mainland

-In years when it does take place, at the fireworks competition there is live music all afternoon and evening followed by fireworks put on by a different country each night starting at 10 pm.
-Each of the three nights’ sets of pyrotechnic displays lasts for close to 25 minutes.
-During the shows people can listen to accompanying music by tuning their radios to LG 104.3 FM.
+The fireworks usually start at 10 pm each night.
+There is also live music and family-friendly activities all afternoon and evening.
+Each of the three nights’ sets of pyrotechnic displays lasts for close to 25 minutes most years.
+During the shows people can listen to accompanying music on their radios as well.

-For more information on this world-famous three-day pyrotechnics event, click Celebration of Light.
+For more information on this world-famous three-day pyrotechnics event, click Honda Celebration of Light.

 BC Day Fireworks

-The Celebration of Light takes place in the lead up to the BC Day Long Weekend, but it’s not the only fireworks that take place on the weekend of BC’s first-Monday-of-August statutory holiday.
+The Celebration of Light takes place in the lead up to the BC Day Long Weekend, but it’s not the only fireworks that take place close to BC’s first-Monday-of-August statutory holiday.

-Municipal government-hosted events with Halloween fireworks usually take place in Maple Ridge, Richmond and Anmore each year.
+Municipal government-hosted events with Halloween fireworks usually take place in Maple Ridge and Richmond each year.
+There’s also a new event happening in Burnaby in 2023.
 Smaller less formal events happen of course in other places too.

-Halloween fireworks take place in October each year in Richmond at Minoru Park at 7191 Granville Avenue.
-The show is on October 31st and free family-friendly activities take place from around 6:30 until 8:45 pm.
+Halloween fireworks also take place in Richmond at Minoru Park at 7191 Granville Avenue.
+The 2023 event happens on October 31st and includes free family-friendly activities from 6:30 until 8:45 pm.
 Click Richmond Halloween Fireworks for more information.

 For information about other major events in the Lower Mainland, including the above ones involving fireworks, see our Festivals & Events Calendar.